mdavids/rfc/content/draft-davids-forsalereg-12.md

 "ACME-") is one possible approach.
 However, this is left to the implementor, as it is not enforced in this document.
 In this case, ACME would recognize its content tag and interpret it as intended.
-This example uses base 64 encoding to avoid escaping and ensure printable characters, though this is also not required.
+This example uses base 64 encoding to avoid escaping and ensure printable characters, though this is also **OPTIONAL** and not required.

 ### ftxt
 This content tag is intended to contain human-readable text that conveys information to interested parties.
 For example: